knestler/Battleship/README.md

 - ~~Game returns user back to the Main Menu (Round/ Runner)~~
 - Further testing for player and computer class
 - ~~Debug board rendering test~~
+- Bug: When board shows ships (player board) it does not render hits on those ships
+- Bug: Notification that a ship has been sunk only displays at end of game
+- Bug: Computer displaying their ship was sunk after a miss?
+- Bug: Computer displaying ship object ID rather than ship name
+- Bug: Entire miss/hit/sunk interaction appears broken
 - Ensure all inputs are validated and accept any case
 - Check indentation
 - Iteration 4